-(WordPress admin toolbar – Edit My Profile)
+(WordPress dashboard toolbar: Howdy, Your Site Name – Edit My Profile)

-Type in a new Nickname (1) and (2) select this nickname from the drop-down menu in the Display name publicly as field …
+(1) Change the name in the Nickname field and (2) select the new nickname you’ve just created from the dropdown menu in the ’Display name publicly as’ settings …

 Update your settings …

-(Profile area – Update User)
+(Profile area – Update User button)

-Your profile will now be updated with your new nickname …
+Your profile will be updated with your new nickname …

-(Profile area – User updated)
+(WP Profile screen – User updated)

-Your posts should now display with your new nickname …
+Your posts should display with your new nickname …

-(WP Table of Posts – Post Author)
+(Posts – Change Post Author)

 Use this method to change the name associated with your posts if you were assigned the username “admin” when your WordPress site was originally installed …

-(WP Profile screen – Name – Username)
+(Profile area – Name settings – Username)